-Our team of skin cancer doctors has combined experience of over 30 years.
+The facilities team of skin cancer doctors has combined experience of over 25 years.

-With our dedicated procedure room, Erina Fair Medical Care is set up as a first class skin cancer treatment facility.
+With a dedicated procedure room, Erina Fair Medical Care is set up as a first class skin cancer treatment facility.

 Our skin cancer doctors:

 Utilising modern detection equipment along with a wealth of experience, we are your comprehensive skin cancer clinic.

 There are three types of skin cancers you should be aware of:

 - Melanoma – the least common but most dangerous affecting our young Australians

 - Basal Cell Carcinoma (BCC) – the most common but least dangerous

 - Squamous Cell Carcinoma (SCC) – somewhere in between the above two

 The ABCD of melanoma detection can be a useful guide when checking your skin.